tyconsulting/blog.tyang.github.io/_posts/2017-05-19-deploying-arm-templates-with-artifacts-located-in-a-private-github-repository.md

 <a href="http://blog.tyang.org/wp-content/uploads/2017/05/image-4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/05/image_thumb-4.png" alt="image" width="660" height="242" border="0" /></a>

 This token was generated for your current session once you’ve logged in to GitHub.
 Although as most of you guys already know that you can generate Personal Access token in GitHub, you can not replace this token in the URL with the Personal Access Token you have generated.
-The personal access token must be added as part of the authorization header in the HTTP request, and you also need to add another header <em>“Accept”: “application/vnd.github.VERSION.raw”</em>.
+The personal access token must be added as part of the authorization header in the HTTP request, and you also need to add another header <em>"Accept": "application/vnd.github.VERSION.raw"</em>.
 Obviously we cannot add HTTP headers in ARM templates, therefore we cannot reference artifacts located in a private GitHub repositories out of the box.
 Someone has already started a thread in the MSDN forum: <a title="https://social.msdn.microsoft.com/Forums/sqlserver/en-US/54876f00-4bf4-4d84-81af-e7a1128ac6f7/linking-arm-templates-in-private-github-repo?forum=windowsazurewebsitespreview" href="https://social.msdn.microsoft.com/Forums/sqlserver/en-US/54876f00-4bf4-4d84-81af-e7a1128ac6f7/linking-arm-templates-in-private-github-repo?forum=windowsazurewebsitespreview">https://social.msdn.microsoft.com/Forums/sqlserver/en-US/54876f00-4bf4-4d84-81af-e7a1128ac6f7/linking-arm-templates-in-private-github-repo?forum=windowsazurewebsitespreview</a>. the workaround they came up with was building a HTTP proxy server and add the required headers in the proxy server.
 This to me seems awfully complicated and it also brings limitations that you can only deploy the templates in the network that you can access such a proxy server.
 <h4>Solution</h4>
 I spent most of my day yesterday trying to figure out if there is a way to deploy artifacts located in a private GitHub repository and I couldn’t find a way to use the Personal Access Token as a parameter in the HTTP GET request.
-As I accepted the fact that I wouldn’t be able to do it and started removing all nested templates in my project, I had a light bulb moment when I was driving to the supermarket yesterday afternoon, and the idea I came up with is super simple:  since I cannot pass the personal access token in the URL, I can just write a very simple “proxy” Azure Function app that accept the GitHub personal access token from the URL parameter, then construct the HTTP header, make the request to GitHub, and return the HTTP response it received from GitHub.
+As I accepted the fact that I wouldn’t be able to do it and started removing all nested templates in my project, I had a light bulb moment when I was driving to the supermarket yesterday afternoon, and the idea I came up with is super simple:  since I cannot pass the personal access token in the URL, I can just write a very simple "proxy" Azure Function app that accept the GitHub personal access token from the URL parameter, then construct the HTTP header, make the request to GitHub, and return the HTTP response it received from GitHub.
 Once this function is written, we can use the URI to the function as the artifact location instead of the GitHub URI.
 <h5>GitHubPrivateRepoFileFetcher Azure Function</h5>
 I’ve written something similar before, so this HTTP Trigger C# Azure function app literally took me 10 minutes to write.
 I named this function GitHubPrivateRepoFileFetcher: